underscoreio/essential-slick/src/pages/5-data_modelling.md

 ```

 Writing `HList` types and values is cumbersome and error prone,
-so we've introduced a type alias for `AttrHList`
+so we've introduced a type alias of `AttrHList`
-to avoid as much typing as we can.
+to help us.

 ```tut:invisible
 import slick.jdbc.H2Profile.api._